 This course focuses on developing the skills needed to research, organize and present effective speeches for a variety of audiences and occasions.
 Additional topics include reducing speech apprehension, use of visual aids, argumentation, critical thinking and critical listening.

 Career Communications

-This course covers a range of workplace communication concepts and skills.
-Topics include developing resumes, interviewing, group decision making, problem solving, leadership, and effective presentations.
-In addition, the course will develop skills in listening, critical thinking and conflict resolution.
+This course covers a range of workplace communication concepts and skills related to interpersonal communication, public speaking and group dynamics.
+The course also will include topics such as developing resumes, interviewing, leadership, conflict resolution and critical thinking.